What do graphic designers and writers have in common?

 Writers, too, are visionaries, painting what they see in words.
 This allows their readers to use their imagination and envision the world the writer has brought them into.
 This aspect definitely worked to my advantage.
 I had created a character that was challenging to explain visually.
 However, with my experience, I had the opportunity to put a face to the vision in my head, which in turn saved me the cost of paying someone to design a cover for my book.

 In summary, throughout the writing process I was able to use my skills in design to help communicate my ideas to a different type of audience.
-Although the tools were different, I was surprised to find the similarities that presented themselves along the way, which helped me to realize that when faced with any new endeavour, incorporating your strengths from other avenues is all it takes to provide the confidence you need.
+Although the tools were different, I was surprised to find the similarities that presented themselves along the way, which helped me to realize that when faced with any new endeavor, incorporating your strengths from other avenues is all it takes to provide the confidence you need.

 I'm busy working on my blog posts.
 Watch this space!